[Updated 26/Apr/2026]

 House #17 was built early in the 20th century when Cheung Chau was found to be an attractive alternative to The Peak for holiday villas.
-It may possibly be one of those in an early photo of the missionary houses taken in 1911.
+It looks to be in an early photo of the missionary houses taken in 1911.
 At least a dozen of the European houses were missionary-owned, and served as holiday homes or refuges when there was trouble where they served on the mainland.

 It was topped off with a timber tiled roof and a reinforcing course of cement against the typhoon season.